'Into the Wild' hunter fatally shot by police in Alaska

 Krakauer, in writing about McCandless's death, looked to Samel for insights into the young man's behavior, including his agonizing over killing what he thought was a moose.

-"Samel contended it was not a moose but a caribou, Krakauer wrote in his book "Into the Wild."
+It was not a moose but a caribou, Krakauer learned from Samel, according to his book "Into the Wild."

 "There's a big difference between a moose and a caribou," Samel was quoted as saying in the book.
 "A real big difference.
 You'd have to be pretty stupid not to be able to tell them apart."